mensago/mensago-docs/keycard.md

 **Index:** The index of the entry in the user's keycard.
 The index for the first entry in a keycard is always 1.
 Each successive entry increments this value.
 Its purpose to easily order all entries in the keycard.

+**Name:** The name of the person represented by the keycard.
+This field is optional.
+If this field exists, it must meet the following criteria: (1) contain at least 1 and no more than 64 Unicode codepoints, and (2) must contain at least 1 printable character.

 **Workspace-ID:** a version 4 universally-unique identifier (UUID) which is used to identify the workspace.
 This number is fixed for the lifetime of the workspace.
 It also may not be reused once a workspace has been deleted.

 **User-ID:** a human-friendly name for the workspace.
 Its relationship to the `Workspace-ID` field is similar to that of a DNS name to an IP address.
 This value may change at any time as per the desire of the workspace user, but it does require the creation of a new keycard entry to do so.
 It is to be used for human identification of a workspace, such as display in a client application.
 Any UTF-8 printable character except the forward slash (`/`), the backslash (`\`), and the double quotation mark (`"`).
 Whitespace characters (tab, space, non-breaking space, etc.) are NOT permitted.
+The user ID may have up to 64 Unicode code points, although for the sake of ease of use, it recommended to be much shorter than the maximum.

 **Domain:** The domain to which the workspace belongs, such as `example.com`.